51nodes/drizzlebox-provider-performance/README.md

 The `performance/eventPerformanceTest.js` script aims to measure the time between a transaction (storageSet) and the Event callback.

-The `performance/readWritePerformance.js` script aims to measure the execution time of either writing to a storage 30 times or reading from a storage for 30 times.
+The `performance/readWritePerformance.js` script aims to measure the execution time of either writing or reading from a storage for a single or multiple times.

 ## Running the test